abhinavg6/abhinavg6/README.md

 # Hi 👋 — welcome to my workshop

 I'm a platform product manager with 23+ years spent at the seam where deep technology meets real-world use — distributed systems, data infrastructure, AI platforms, and applied cryptography.
-Along the way I've built and shipped products across cloud infrastructure, developer platforms, privacy and cryptography, and verifiable AI systems.
+Along the way I've built and shipped products across cloud infrastructure, developer platforms, privacy and cryptography, and verifiable AI & financial systems.

 This repo is a map of the things I build to think — open-source projects, prototypes, and demos.
 Most of it is me chasing a question end to end: *what does it actually take to make this work?* Browse by theme below, or jump straight to whatever caught your eye.